-God could no longer just move on the earth by His Spirit to get the earth back from them, because He had given that rulership to man.
+God could no longer just move on the earth by His Spirit to get the earth back for them, because He had given that rulership to man.
 Only Adam, Eve, and their descendants had the power to rule in the earth.

 God’s plan, then, had to involve someone born legally into the family of man, yet someone who would not fail to follow the precepts of God.